Sorry Not Sorry (Demi Lovato song)

 "Sorry Not Sorry" is a song by American singer Demi Lovato and the lead single from her sixth studio album, Tell Me You Love Me (2017).
 Island, Hollywood, and Safehouse Records released the song on July 11, 2017.
-Written by Lovato alongside Sean Douglas, Trevor Brown, William Zaire Simmons and its producer Oak Felder, it is a pop and R&B track.
+Written by Lovato alongside Sean Douglas, Trevor Brown, William Zaire Simmons, and its producer Oak Felder, it is a pop and R&B track.
 An acoustic version of the song was present on the deluxe edition of the album.
-Years later, a re-recorded version featuring British-American guitarist Slash was released as a promotional single and included on Lovato's first remix album, Revamped (2023).
+In 2023, a re-recorded version featuring British-American guitarist Slash was released as a promotional single and included on Lovato's first remix album, Revamped.

 A music video for "Sorry Not Sorry" was directed by Hannah Lux Davis and premiered on July 19, 2017, through the singer's Vevo channel.
-Commercially, the song reached number six in the United States, becoming Lovato's highest-peaking single in the country.
-It earned a 7× Platinum certification from the Recording Industry Association of America (RIAA).
-Internationally, it peaked within the top ten in several other nations, and was certified platinum or higher in Australia, Brazil, Canada, Denmark, Italy, Mexico, New Zealand, Norway, Portugal, and the United Kingdom.
+Commercially, the song reached the top 10 in Australia, Greece, Hungary, Ireland, New Zealand, the United Kingdom, and the United States while charting within the top 20 in Canada, the Czech Republic, El Salvador, Honduras, Latvia, Norway, Panama, Portugal, Scotland, and Slovakia.
+It also received multi-platinum certifications from Australia, Brazil, Canada, New Zealand, Norway, the United Kingdom, and the United States.

 To promote the song, Lovato performed it at house parties upon its release.
-She also promoted the song on several television programs such as Good Morning America, The Tonight Show Starring Jimmy Fallon, and The Ellen DeGeneres Show, also at the 2017 MTV Video Music Awards and 2017 American Music Awards.
+She also promoted the song on several television programs such as Good Morning America, The Tonight Show Starring Jimmy Fallon, and The Ellen DeGeneres Show, as well as at the 2017 MTV Video Music Awards and 2017 American Music Awards.
 It received a nomination for the former in the Song of Summer category and again at the 2018 ceremony in the Best Pop category.
-"Sorry Not Sorry" was included on the regular set list of the Tell Me You Love Me World Tour (2018) and the Holy Fvck Tour (2022).
+"Sorry Not Sorry" was included on the regular set list of the Tell Me You Love Me World Tour (2018), the Holy Fvck Tour (2022), and the It's Not That Deep Tour (2026).